Sometimes the border is a mirror, sometimes an escape, and sometimes it's just the bridge you cross to go home.

 Click here to listen to Ben on Words on a Wire where he talks short stories, addiction, and of course, the Kentucky Club, plus hear an excerpt from "The Hurting Game."

-Benjamin Alire Sáenz is a highly regarded Latino writer of fiction, poetry, and children’s literature.
+Benjamin Alire Sàenz is a highly regarded Latino writer of fiction, poetry, and childrenÍs literature.
 Like these stories, his writing crosses borders and lands in our collective psyche.
 Poets & Writers Magazine named him one of the 50 most inspiring writers in the world.
-He’s been a finalist for the Los Angeles Times Book Prize and PEN Center’s prestigious award for young adult fiction.
-Sáenz is the chair of the Creative Writing Department at the University of Texas at El Paso.
+He was the first Latino to win the PEN/Faulkner Award for fiction, and has been a finalist for the Los Angeles Times Book Prize and PEN Center's prestigious award for young adult fiction.
+Sàenz previously served chair of the Creative Writing Department at the University of Texas at El Paso.